KessieBismark/ai_backend/README.md

 # German Language Learning AI API

 Welcome to the **German Language Learning AI API**!
 This API is designed to assist users in learning German through interactive and personalized features powered by **FastAPI** and **Groq AI**.
-It offers tools for verb conjugation, interview preparation, and general knowledge exploration, all tailored to enhance your German language skills.
+It offers tools for verb conjugation, interview preparation, model exploration, and general knowledge exploration, all tailored to enhance your German language skills.

 ## Features